nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Add a meeting**
+**Use case: Find meetings**

 **MSS**

-1. User requests to list meetings
+1. User requests to find meetings satisfying their desired search terms.
-2. AddresSoc shows a list of meetings
+2. AddresSoc shows the list of meetings satisfying the search terms.

-3. User requests to add a meeting in the list
-4. AddresSoc deletes the person
+**Extensions**

+* 1a.
+User does not provide any search terms.
+  * 1a1.
+AddresSoc shows an error message.

     Use case ends.

-**Extensions**

-* 3a.
-The arguments passed are invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at 2.

-* 3b.
-The mandatory arguments are not passed.

-    * 3b1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

 *{More to be added}*